Alignments of random points: Estimate of probability of chance alignments

 More precisely, a path of width w may be defined as the set of all points within a distance of w/2 of a straight line on a plane, or a great circle on a sphere, or in general any geodesic on any other kind of manifold.
 Note that, in general, any given set of points that are aligned in this way will contain a large number of infinitesimally different straight paths.
 Therefore, only the existence of at least one straight path is necessary to determine whether a set of points is an alignment.
 For this reason, it is easier to count the sets of points, rather than the paths themselves.

-The number of alignments found is very sensitive to the allowed width w, increasing approximately proportionately to wk-2, where k is the number of points in an alignment.
+The number of alignments found is very sensitive to the allowed width w, increasing approximately proportionately to wk−2, where k is the number of points in an alignment.

 The following is a very approximate order-of-magnitude estimate of the likelihood of alignments, assuming a plane covered with uniformly distributed "significant" points.

 Consider a set of n points in a compact area with approximate diameter L and area approximately L2.
 Consider a valid line to be one where every point is within distance w/2 of the line (that is, lies on a track of width w, where w ≪ L).

 Consider all the unordered sets of k points from the n points, of which there are:

 (see factorial and binomial coefficient for notation).

-To make a rough estimate of the probability that any given subset of k points is approximately collinear in the way defined above, consider the line between the "leftmost" and "rightmost" two points in that set (for some arbitrary left/right axis: we can choose top and bottom for the exceptional vertical case).
-These two points are by definition on this line.
-For each of the remaining k-2 points, the probability that the point is "near enough" to the line is roughly w/L, which can be seen by considering the ratio of the area of the line tolerance zone (roughly wL) and the overall area (roughly L2).
+To make a rough estimate of the probability that any given subset of k points is approximately collinear in the way defined above, consider the line between the "leftmost" and "rightmost" two points in that subset (for some arbitrary left/right axis: the top and bottom can be chosen for the exceptional vertical case).
+A straight line can trivially be drawn through those two points.
+For each of the remaining k-2 points in the subset, the probability that the point is "near enough" to the line is roughly w/L, which can be seen by considering the ratio of the area of the line tolerance zone (roughly wL) and the overall area (roughly L2).

-So, the expected number of k-point alignments, by this definition, is very roughly: